-Fortunately, the iPhone naturally runs Safari, so you'll be understanding how to delete your cookies from Safari.
+Fortunately, the iPhone naturally runs Safari, so you'll be understanding the process of deleting your cookies from Safari.

 Here are the steps to clear your history and cookies:

 1. Tap the "Settings" gear icon.

 2. Tap Safari.

 3. From there, tap on "Clear History and Website Data"

 Clearing your history, cookies, and browsing data won't change your AutoFill information with Safari.